-Any increase in price for fees and charges could lead to a decrease in demand from users, as the cost of parking becomes too expensive or off-putting for some.
+Different Groups to be included in assessment Possible disproportionate impact on group/s?
+Describe potential impact (positive effects and negative impacts or potential barriers) Action/s (including details of a full EIA to be completed if required/relevant) Note: Actions should directly relate to the potential impacts identified.
+The increases generate approximately an additional £2,080,000 income per annum of which £1,144,000 contributes towards EEC budget savings and the remaining £936,000 for the 3% inflationary increase requirement.
+This will meet traffic management objectives, including improving air quality, reducing demand and congestion as well as achieving a higher turnover of spaces and supporting economic growth in the city.
+5. Summary of impacts Highlight the most significant disproportionate impacts on groups Any increase in price for fees and charges could lead to a decrease in demand from users, as the cost of parking becomes too expensive or off-putting for some.
 Members of the public may choose not to, or not be able to afford to, pay to park on or off-street due to price increases.
 This may disproportionately impact residents on lower incomes and cause an inclusion issue, as high parking charges may become a barrier to accessing facilities, services and jobs.
 In particular, the removal of pay & display machines is likely to lead to cases of digital exclusion, as all users will be required to register and use an app to pay for their parking; not everyone will have or be able to afford a smart phone to do this.
 This may create additional barriers and disadvantage for some older and/or disabled people who rely on private vehicles / visitors to access facilities and services.
 However, these proposals are in line with transport objectives of supporting sustainable and active transport options and reducing vehicle use in the city.
-Although, it is appreciated that not all disabled people can use public transport, walk or cycle to make the journeys they need to.
-3 What actions are planned to reduce/avoid negative impacts and increase positive impacts?
-Officers will work to ensure any negative impacts as a result of an increase in fees are avoided as much as possible.
-Fee increases are targeted at areas where parking is at capacity to help provide drivers with better access to currently congested areas.
-There is also good coverage of the city centre/seafront by our public transport network, so there are alternatives for people wanting to access these areas where we're increasing car park charges.
+Although, it is appreciated that not all disabled people can use 6.
+Assess level of impact 2

+Different Groups to be included in assessment Possible disproportionate impact on group/s?
+Describe potential impact (positive effects and negative impacts or potential barriers) Action/s (including details of a full EIA to be completed if required/relevant) Note: Actions should directly relate to the potential impacts identified.
+What actions are planned to reduce/avoid negative impacts and increase positive impacts?
+7. Key actions to possible.
+Fee incre access to currently o ensure any negative impacts because of an in ases are targeted at areas where parking is at congested areas.
+There is also good coverage so there are alternatives for people wanting to capacity to help provide drivers with better e of the city centre/seafront by our public impacts